– Cambridge Analytica and Trumps Fake News Factory

 That those who are investigating the links between Trump and Russia would eventually focus on Project Alamo was just a matter of time.

 – Facebook and Twitter were the reason we won this thing.
 Brad Parscale told Wired shortly after the election last year.

-Rikard Lindholm is an expert in data-driven marketing and optimized advertising on Facebook.
-Project Alamo worked with a network of fake sites and utilized the Facebook ad system to manipulate the electoral process.
+Semantics Rikard can here explain Project Alamo worked with a network of fake sites and utilized the Facebook ad system to manipulate the electoral process

-At the project’s headquarters, Brad Parscale sat and bought Facebook ads directly from his own laptop, for the entire budget of around 20 million dollars.
-The tactics, however, proved to be so effective when evaluating the best money spent (return of ad spending), “Most for every cent spent that Project Alamo turned into what might be the most comprehensive and advanced digital political campaign in history.
+Starting with Brad Parscale sat and bought Facebook ads directly from his own laptop, for the entire budget of around 20 million dollars, The tactics, however, proved to be so effective when evaluating the best money spent (return of ad spending), “Most for every cent spent that Project Alamo turned into what might be the most comprehensive and advanced digital political campaign in history.

-In total, Parscale and his staff are reported to have spent at least 2 billion dollars, i.e., just over 16 billion SEK on data acquisition, relevant articles, and advertising on Facebook.
+In total, Parscale and his staff are reported to have spent at least 2 billion dollars, i.e., just over 16 billion SEK on data acquisition, relevant articles, and advertising on Facebook in the 2016 election.

-- Parscale and his team submitted the email addresses of all known Trump supporters in Facebook’s advertising system.
-They then got their Facebook profiles, which were sorted by, among other things, ethnicity, gender, and home district.
+- The Republican team submitted the email addresses of all known republican and Trump supporters in Facebook’s advertising system.
+These “Custom audiences” of real Facebook profiles, were sorted by, among other things, ethnicity, gender, and home district.

 - By adding enormous amounts of information for each person in the database, for example, interest according to the person’s site statistics, personality type after prior behaviors such as online purchases, credit card purchases, insurance history, etc. they could segment the people into different categories of voters.